 Cumberland University offers accommodations on campus for single undergraduate and graduate students of any age; but family housing options are restricted to graduate-level or full-time residence life staff serving as residence life coordinator.
 Our residence halls range in style from historic to modern and range in size from small to large.
 Also, several halls have academic or featured communities for those looking to broaden their horizons.

-The Commons Village Complexes are for students who are at sophomore status or above.
+Named after alumni and former US Supreme Court Justices, Jackson & Lurton Halls (formerly Commons Village I & II respectively) are for students who are at sophomore status or above.
 This complex has four quads that each house four suites.
-Each suite features accommodations for six suite-mates with a private bedroom for each.
-Two residents share one bathroom.
+Each suite features accommodations for six suite-mates with a private bedroom shared between two residents.
 The suite has a common area downstairs to be used as a living room or gathering place for residents.

 Edward Potter Hall